Deepfake Detection that Generalizes Across Benchmarks: Method

 \subsection{Data}

-\paragraph{Data preprocessing.} We follow a standard practice of dataset preprocessing proposed in DeepfakeBench~\cite{DeepfakeBench}, which consists of the following steps:
+\myparagraph{Data preprocessing.} We follow a standard practice of dataset preprocessing proposed in DeepfakeBench~\cite{DeepfakeBench}, which consists of the following steps:

-\begin{enumerate} \item Sample 32 frames evenly from each video. \item Extract the largest face using RetinaFace~\cite{RetinaFace}. \item Align the face using predicted landmarks. \item Calculate the bounding box for the aligned face. \item Enlarge the bounding box by a $1.3\times$ margin. \item Crop and resize the face to $256\times256$. \item Save the image in lossless format. \end{enumerate}
+\begin{enumerate} \item Sample 32 frames evenly from each video. \item Extract the largest face using RetinaFace~\cite{RetinaFace}. \item Align the face using predicted landmarks. \item Calculate the bounding box for the aligned face. \item Enlarge the bounding box by a $1.3\times$ margin. \item Crop and resize the face to $224\times224$. \item Save the image in lossless format. \end{enumerate}

-\paragraph{Training data.} Following the standard protocol, we train the model on the FaceForensics++ dataset~\cite{FF++} (FF++), which consists of $3600$ videos, of which $720$ are real videos, and the rest, $4\times720$, come from four different deepfake forgery methods.
+\myparagraph{Training data.} Following the standard protocol, we train the model on the FaceForensics++ dataset~\cite{FF++} (FF++), which consists of $3600$ videos, of which $720$ are real videos, and the rest, $4\times720$, come from four different deepfake forgery methods.
 After preprocessing, we obtain approximately $115$k frames.
 The dataset was released in three different compression levels.
 Following all of the preceding work, we use the c23 compression version of the dataset.
 We augment the training set using image augmentations such as random horizontal flipping, random affine transformations, Gaussian blurring, color jitter, and JPEG compression, all implemented in the \texttt{torchvision} package.
 In ablations, we also experimented with changing the training set to FFIW~\cite{FFIW} and DSv2~\cite{DSv1}.

-\paragraph{Training samples pairing.} We train the model on the dataset which consists of real-fake pairs, where each fake video is generated from the real counterpart.
-We hypothesize and empirically confirm in~\cref{sec:real_fake_pairs} that the dataset constructed in this way forces the network to learn the subtle, low-level artifacts of the manipulation process, rather than exploiting superficial high-level differences between unrelated videos, thus preventing shortcut learning.
+\myparagraph{Training samples pairing.} We train the model on a dataset consisting of real-fake pairs, where each fake video is generated from its real counterpart.
+We hypothesize and empirically confirm in~\cref{sec:real_fake_pairs} that the dataset constructed in this way forces the network to learn the subtle, low-level artifacts of the manipulation process, rather than exploiting superficial, high-level differences between unrelated videos, thus preventing shortcut learning.